The 6 Best Dangerous Game Cartridges

-There’s not much authentically dangerous game out there, which is why rifles and cartridges for same are not sold in every gun store.
+There’s only a handful of authentically dangerous game out there, which is why rifles and cartridges for same are not sold in every gun store.
 But these critters deserve to be taken seriously.
 “The ones that shoot back,” I’ve heard them called, and it’s a valid label.
 The group includes the big cats, the big bears, Cape buffalo, elephants, and the like.
 What follows is a short list of cartridges that have proved, over time—sometimes a great deal of time—that they can put an instant end to the careers of vary large, very angry wildlife that is about to do you in.

 Before we get into this, be advised that my list is based only partially on my own experience.
 It draws heavily on the opinions of professional hunters (some of whom have killed thousands of head of dangerous game) and some of my gun-writer colleagues who have gobs of experience.
-There, now let’s get into it.
+Now let’s get into it.

 1. The .500 Nitro Express